 Much has been made on social media about Apple's latest innovations in the field of paper shopping bags, some of it poking fun at Apple and some of it poking fun at the patent system for awarding Apple a patent on this “innovation”.

-A lot like Barbara’s recent article on the Hamdog “patent”, the devil of this story is in the detail.
+A lot like our previous article on the Hamdog “patent”, the devil of this story is in the detail.
 From my perspective as a patent attorney, this story is also a light-hearted example of the importance of professional patent advice when considering patent freedom to operate issues.

 Patents provide a monopoly right to the patentee which allows the patentee to prevent others from working with his invention.
 Critically, however, such rights only arise upon the grant of a patent, and a patent is granted only once a patent office has examined the invention claimed in a patent application and deemed it to be worthy of patent protection.
 Until a patent application passes this examination there are no rights to enforce.

 Patent applications can be filed on essentially any subject matter, but subject matter which is not novel, not inventive enough, unclear, insufficiently described or lacking in industrial utility will not pass examination and so will not be granted.

 Apple’s "patent" for a paper shopping bag is in fact patent application (US 20160264304 A1).
 As such, Apple does not (yet) have a monopoly right on the paper shopping bags disclosed therein.

 Even though some of the claims of the application as filed are remarkably broad:

 - A retail paper bag, comprising: a bag container formed of white paper with at least 60% post-consumer content;